Welcome to the World of Opera!

 - Boys and Girls Clubs of Austin

-New this season, ALO has engaged local teachers to assist in the creation of TEKS-aligned lesson plans to add to our Opera by Night program.
+New this season, ALO has engaged local teachers to assist in the creation of TEKS-aligned lesson plans to add to our Access Opera program.
 These lessons focus on a number of different subject areas and are designed to be used whether or not your school attends the dress rehearsals.

 Opera Overtures encourages people to arrive at The Long Center early, grab a drink and make the most of their evening at the opera!